Step-by-Step Guide | October 17, 2022

 Three electric school buses parked in a lot.

-Once you have these foundational pieces in place, you can bring together your team, your electric utility and community stakeholders to develop a roadmap a high-level document that outlines the key steps needed for operations and infrastructure planning, procurement, facilities upgrades, charger installation, deployment and more.
+Once you have these foundational pieces in place, you can bring everyone together to develop a roadmap — a high-level document that outlines the key steps needed for operations and infrastructure planning, procurement, facilities upgrades, charger installation, deployment and more.
+The roadmap should consider strategies to ensure that throughout each step, school bus electrification equitably benefits members of the school district community.

 Share